-COMMUNITY CATTLE DIPPING:
+COMMUNITY CATTLE DIPPINGS

-As a free service to the community the reserve, with the backing of the state veterinary department, undertakes community cattle dipping to eradicate ticks.
+As a free service to the community, the reserve, with the backing of the state veterinary department, undertakes community cattle dipping to eradicate ticks.
 The programme takes place every week throughout summer and every second week throughout winter.
 The aim is to control tick population and reduce the incidence of tick-borne diseases.
 This improves the health of the animals which increases milk production and decreasing calf-interval.
-It is also a great opportunity to experience traditional Zulu life.
+A great opportunity to experience traditional Zulu life.